-Citizens Budgets are designed to present key public finance information to a general audience.
-They are typically written in accessible language and incorporate visual elements to help non-specialist readers understand the information.
-To help governments and other interested stakeholders understand the importance of Citizens Budgets and how to produce them, the International Budget Partnership produced the following resources.
+Citizens Budgets: Designed to present key public finance information to a general audience, Citizens Budgets are typically written in accessible language and incorporate visual elements to help non-specialist readers understand the information.
+Learn more about the importance of Citizens Budgets and how to produce them.